toobaimt/toobaimt.github.io/index.md

 - Self-supervised continual learning
 - Adversarial attacks for robust and interpretable ML
 - 3D representation learning and reconstruction
-- 2D-object detection/segmentation and tracking
+- 2D-object detection, segmentation and tracking

 ## News
 - [05/01/2023] Will be serving as a workflow chair for AAAI 2024